giri4it/datakernel/docs/docs/tutorial/launchers.md

 Firstly, *HelloWorldLauncher*:
 {% highlight bash %}
-mvn clean package exec:java -Dexec.mainClass=io.datakernel.examples.HelloWorldLauncher
+$ mvn clean package exec:java -Dexec.mainClass=io.datakernel.examples.HelloWorldLauncher
 {% endhighlight %}

-The next will be http servers:
+Now start http server:
 {% highlight bash %}
-mvn clean package exec:java -Dexec.mainClass=io.datakernel.examples.HttpServerScratch
+$ mvn clean package exec:java -Dexec.mainClass=io.datakernel.examples.HttpServerScratch
 {% endhighlight %}

-If you now try to connect to localhost port 25565 using your browser or curl you will see "Hello from HTTP server" string
+If you now try to connect to localhost port 25565 using your browser (localhost:25565) or enter the following command in the terminal:

-Exactly the same result will be in this case:
 {% highlight bash %}
+$ curl localhost:25565
+{% endhighlight %}
+You will see the following content:

+{% highlight bash %}
+"Hello from HTTP server"
+{% endhighlight %}

+You will receive exactly the same result if you start Http Simple Server:
+{% highlight bash %}
-mvn clean package exec:java -Dexec.mainClass=io.datakernel.examples.HttpSimpleServer
+$ mvn clean package exec:java -Dexec.mainClass=io.datakernel.examples.HttpSimpleServer
 {% endhighlight %}